Linde chairman survives protest vote over Praxair merger

 "One gets the impression that you are taking the whole company out of the hands of the management board," said fund manager Winfried Mathes of Deka Investment, which owns 0.8 percent of Linde shares.
 He compared Reitzle to a puppet-master.

-Reitzle took up talks with Praxair soon after returning to the German company as chairman last year after a two-year cooling off period which he spent steering cement maker Holcim's mega-merger with Lafarge.
+Reitzle took up talks with Praxair soon after returning to the German company as chairman last year after a two-year cooling off period which he spent steering cement maker Holcim's mega-merger with Lafarge (LHN.S).

 The talks failed the first time around, leading to the departure of Linde's CEO and CFO, the installation of retired company veteran Belloni as the new CEO, and a second run at merger talks soon afterwards.